robinraj2828/JavaScript_Recipe-App/README.md

 Along with this, we have a 'View Recipe' button.
 When the user clicks on this button, there show a list of ingredients along with the measure, and a pop up opens up with the instructions to cook the meal.

 ## Project Folder Structure:
-we create a project folder called - **"Recipe App"**.
+We create a project folder called - **"Recipe App"**.
 Inside this folder, we have three files.
 The first one is *index.html* which is the HTML document.
 Next, we have *style.css* which is our stylesheet.
 And finally, we have *script.js* which is the script file.

 ## Project Description:
 ### HTML: